andrew/ultimate-awesome/README.md

 - [awesome-gpt-store](https://github.com/devisasari/awesome-gpt-store) - A curated list of awesome GPTs in the GPT Store.
 - [ideas-for-projects-people-would-use](https://github.com/Divide-By-0/ideas-for-projects-people-would-use) - Every time I have an idea, I write it down.
 These are a collection of my top software ideas -- problems I think enough people have that don't have solutions.
 I expect you can reach a decent userbase if marketed correctly, as I am surely not the only one with these problems.
 - [study-is-wonderful](https://github.com/xioacd99/study-is-wonderful) - Awesome public courses and wonderful study resource.
-- [cybersources](https://github.com/bst04/cybersources) - A curated list of cybersecurity tools and resources.
 - [awesome-ml4co](https://github.com/Thinklab-SJTU/awesome-ml4co) - Awesome machine learning for combinatorial optimization papers.
 - [awesome-charting](https://github.com/zingchart/awesome-charting) - A curated list of the best charting and dataviz resources that developers may find useful, including the best JavaScript charting libraries.
 - [awesome-cloud-security](https://github.com/teamssix/awesome-cloud-security) - Awesome cloud security 收集一些国内外不错的云安全资源，该项目主要面向国内的安全人员.